jamescooke/blog/content/1706-arrange-act-assert-for-python.rst

 `Kent Beck's book "Test Driven Development: By Example"
 <http://www.goodreads.com/book/show/387190.Test_Driven_Development>`_.

-The pattern helps by focusing each test on a single action.
-It clearly separates the arrangement of the System Under Test (SUT) and the assertions that are made on it after the action.
+The pattern focuses each test on a single action.
+The advantage of this focus is that it clearly separates the arrangement of the System Under Test (SUT) and the assertions that are made on it after the action.

 On multiple projects I've worked on I've experienced organised and "clean" code in the main codebase, but complete disorganisation and inconsistency in the